From Tonsillectomy to Bloody Marys…

 Since then I’ve learned a great deal about tonsillectomy, and also about web design and search engine optimization.
 After reading thousands and thousands of posts to the forum, I have amassed a fortune in knowledge and insight into the experience of adult tonsillectomy.
 I’ve learned even more about the beauty and resilience of the human spirit.

-Speaking of spirits, as a long time aficionado of bloody Mary recipes, I decided to take what I learned about creating websites and create a fun blog about the cocktail and its many manifestations.
-My Big fat Bloody Mary is a lighter and more fun site where I share tips and strategies for making the best bloody Mary.
+Speaking of spirits, as a long time aficionado of bloody Mary recipe, I decided to take what I learned about creating websites and create a fun blog about the cocktail and its many manifestations.
+My Big Fat Bloody Mary is a lighter and more fun site where I share tips and strategies for making the best bloody Mary.
 When you feel up to it, check it out!

 This new site is intended to be a place where people considering or recovering from tonsillectomy can arm themselves with information and become their own best advocates.
 But it’s also a community.
 Every page allows comments and questions.
 The tonsillectomy forum is pure, free form venting, asking, crying, sharing, and mingling.